-So what happens when you mix a marvel like the fluoropolymer with industrial wire and cable in hopes of saving customers from unnecessary repair/replacement plus labor and downtime?
-Meet Chem-Gard® .
+So what happens when you mix a fluoropolymer with industrial wire and cable?
+A cable that saves customers from unnecessary repair/replacement and labor and downtime.
+Meet Chem-Gard®.

 Why Chem-Gard Over THHN Wire?

-If you’re working with applications that are particularly harsh because the environment consists of humidity, heat, and chemicals, and if you have experience with the cesspool that is the inside of a conduit, consider Chem-Gard — TPC’s flagship series of cables for chemical resistance and extreme temperature.
+If you’re working with applications that are particularly harsh because the environment consists of humidity, heat, and chemicals, and if you have experience with the cesspool that is the inside of a conduit, consider Chem-Gard — TPC Wire & Cable’s flagship series of cables for chemical resistance and extreme temperature.

 In today’s industrial environments, being mindful of the water, oils, and other chemicals that come into contact with your cable can give you an advantage in choosing the right product with the longest survival.
 A cable’s jacket can swell, crack, or harden after exposure to chemicals and can even wick the fluids into the cable itself.
 Chem-Gard products are especially chemically resistant due to the fluoropolymer jacketing and insulation.

 Choosing the right cable for your environment reduces unplanned repair/replacement and therefore costs associated with parts, labor, and downtime.
-If you require a tough, yet flexible cable that withstands corrosive chemicals, abrasion, and high temperatures, consider Chem-Gard over THHN wire.
+If you require a tough, yet flexible chemical-resistant cable that also withstands abrasion and high temperatures, consider Chem-Gard over THHN wire.
 TPC's Chem-Gard series offers an extensive line of shielded and unshielded cables with both single and multi-conductor configurations.
 Because of the unique properties in Chem-Gard materials, we recommend a shielded product for dynamic flexing applications.